 6 Coats That Will Stand the Test of Time Follow our men's coat guide and you won't have to worry about what's trendy next season

 The pea coat allows the wearer to transition from formal to casual with ease.
-Shrug it on over a T-shirt and jeans and it instantly adds a component of laid-back sophistication.
-Wear it with a button-up shirt and a pair of slacks and it fits in seamlessly.
-If you’re just beginning your coat collection, a black pea coat is a perfect place to start; it’s timeless, versatile, and warm.
+Shrug it on over a T-shirt and jeans, and it instantly adds a component of laid-back sophistication.
+Wear it with a button-down and a pair of slacks, and it fits in seamlessly.

-The trench coat is traditionally a long coat that extends to the shins, is double-breasted with wide lapels, and is belted at the waist.
-A key characteristic of the trench is the numerous details in its construction.
-A wide vent extends across the back of the coat to allow for more movement and the shoulders are often graced with decorative epaulets.
+The trench coat is traditionally a long coat that extends to the shins.
+It is double-breasted with wide lapels, and it is belted at the waist.
+The numerous details in its construction are key characteristics of the trench coat.
+A wide vent extends across the back of the coat to allow for more movement, and the shoulders are often graced with decorative epaulets.
 Belting on the cuffs is also common as well as a turndown collar, usually worn flipped upwards.
 Although a double-breasted closure is traditional, single-breasted versions are also available.

-Trench coats pair well with both casual and formal attire and make a great all-weather all-occasion coat.
+Trench coats pair well with both casual and formal attire.
 Whether you’re an aspiring heartthrob, à la Humphrey Bogart, or a mysterious sophisticate, à la Inspector Clouseau, the trench coat is an iconic and a solid coat choice.
 A word of warning: wearing a trench coat when the weather doesn’t warrant it may have you looking like you’ve got something to hide.
 Anyone wanna to buy a watch?

-Due to the fact that an overcoat is intended to be worn over a standard suit, it tends to feature a wider cut.
+Since an overcoat is intended to be worn over a standard suit, it tends to feature a wider cut.
 Generally, an overcoat is constructed of high-quality wool fabrics that are designed to withstand harsh weather.
 Its original construction includes a single-breasted closure, notched collar, flap pockets, and a welt pocket at the chest.
 When an overcoat is lighter in weight and intended for less extreme weather conditions, it is often called a topcoat.
-When it is heavier in weight it is sometimes called a greatcoat.
+If it is heavier in weight, it is sometimes called a greatcoat.